sidoody/gpt-5.2-reasoning-ablation-v1/README.md

 gpt52-ablation report
 ```

-The `report` command is the one-command publish step for analysis artifacts.
+The `report` command is the one-command step for regenerating the final analysis artifacts from committed study outputs.

 ## Expected Runtime and Cost